SciCatProject/scicatlive/services/backend-next/README.md

 The backend-next service is mainly configured via environment variables.
 For an extensive list of available options see [here](https://scicatproject.github.io/documentation/Development/v4.x/backend/configuration.html).

+It can also serve the frontend theme and configuration by mounting the files in `/home/node/app/dist/config/frontend.theme.json` and `/home/node/app/dist/config/frontend.config.json`.

 ### Functional Accounts

 There are a few functional accounts available for handling data: